daniellytle/daniellytle.github.io/_posts/2022-04-24-what-i-learned-on-my-first-hut-to-hut-ski-tour.md

 ![View over the hill](/assets/img/view-over-the-hill.jpeg)

-We enjoyed great skiing down the glacier into Zermatt while making sure to stay close to the red poles that symbolized safety from crevaces.
+We enjoyed great skiing down the glacier into Zermatt while making sure to stay close to the red poles that symbolized safety from crevasses.
 The snow was softening up and it seemed like the descent would never stop.

 ![Skiing down](/assets/img/skiing-down.jpeg)